stb-tester/stb-tester/README.rst

 get_frame()
     Returns an OpenCV image of the current video frame.

-is_screen_black(frame, mask=None, threshold=10)
+is_screen_black(frame, mask=None, threshold=None)
     Check for the presence of a black screen in a video frame.

+    `frame` (numpy.array)
-    `frame` is the video frame to check, in OpenCV format (for example as returned by `frames` and `get_frame`).
+      The video frame to check, in OpenCV format (for example as returned by `frames` and `get_frame`).

+    `mask` (string)
-    The optional `mask` is the filename of a black & white image mask.
+      The filename of a black & white image mask.
 It must have white pixels for parts of the frame to check and black pixels for any parts to ignore.

+    `threshold` (int) default: 10
       Even when a video frame appears to be black, the intensity of its pixels is not always 0.
 To differentiate almost-black from non-black pixels, a binary threshold is applied to the frame.
 The `threshold` value is in the range 0 (black) to 255 (white).
 The global default can be changed by setting `threshold` in the `[is_screen_black]` section of `stbt.conf`.

 draw_text(text, duration_secs=3)
     Write the specified `text` to the video output.